ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/physics/physicssolverconfig.markdown

 Physics solvers are typically iterative in how they solve constraints (contacts, joints, etc...).
 The more iterations used the more stable a scene tends to be, but at the cost of decreased performance.
 Independent iteration counts are exposed for impulse solving and position solving (if configured to solve positions).

  #  Position Correction Type
 Physics typically solves with discrete time-steps which allows position error to appear in joints.
-Zero's physics system provides two methods to fix position error:
+Zilch's physics system provides two methods to fix position error:
  - **Baumgarte** fixes position error by applying a "penalty force".
 This typically produces constraints that feel soft and spongy.
  - **PostStabilization** fixes position error by solving the position constraints directly.
 This makes stiffer constraints but often at the cost of speed and occasionally stability.